 Organic structures echo memories, emotions, and everyday interactions.
 Reflecting on my past leads me to think about my physical existence and identity.
-I use my process of creation as a mechanism to cope with humanity and my own reality.
+My process of creation is a mechanism to cope with humanity and my own reality.
 I look at different forms of nature to inspire my work; free-flowing motion, unique textures, and intricate curves.
 As a result, every form incarnates an existence or remembrance.

 Fragments of nature such as plants, bones, and insects give a treasured and vulnerable existence.
 Intricate curves, connections, and details follow an intuitive thought process as I harmonize my found resources with my metal forms.